SciCompKL/CoDiPack/documentation/TutorialB2.md

 Tutorial B2: Tape helper {#TutorialB2}
 ============

-This tutorial describes the basic use of the codi::TapeHelper which gives a simpler access to the CoDiPack tapes, where the user does not need to care about which variables are registered as inputs or outputs and where all the tape management like resets or adjoint clears is handled by the codi::TapeHelper.
+This tutorial describes the basic use of the codi::TapeHelper which gives a simpler access to the CoDiPack tapes.
+The user does not need to care about which variables are registered as inputs or outputs and does not need to remember them.
+Also, all the tape management - like resets or adjoint clears - is handled by the codi::TapeHelper.

 We want to differentiate a function that computes the angle between two vectors \f$a\f$ and \f$b\f$.
 Mathematical this is done by computing the dot product of the normalized vectors and taking the arcus cosine function of